+$\bullet$ We show that c-coherence is preserved by parallel composition under reasonable restrictions that permit sharing and memory (Thm.~\ref{thm:summary-coherence-closure}).
+Specifically, we construct c-coherent processes in a type-directed compositional fashion using the notion of \textit{precedence policies} (Def.~\ref{def:precedence-policy}).
+The policy for a conformant process specifies an upper bound for its precedence-blocking behaviour (Def.~\ref{def:conformance}).
+A policy enriches the classical sort of a process by priority information.
+We define the special class of \textit{pivot policies} and call c-coherent processes conforming to them \textit{pivotable processes} (Def.~\ref{def:pivot-policy}).
+These are not only c-coherent (and thus CR) but preserved by parallel composition and other operators of the language (Thm.~\ref{thm:summary-coherence-closure}).
+In this fashion, we are able to extend Milner's classical results for confluent processes to cover significantly more applications, specifically Esterel-style multi-cast SP with shared objects.

+$\bullet$ We show that each c-coherent process is \textit{clock-deterministic} (Prop.~\ref{prop:action-determinism}) and that pivotable processes satisfy \textit{maximal progress} (Prop.~\ref{prop:maximal-progress}).
+No matter in which order we execute constructively enabled reductions, when the normal form is reached, and only then, a clock can tick.
+Since the normal form is uniquely determined\longshort{\version}{}{by confluence, the next state reached by each clock tick is uniquely determined.
+Thus}, each pivotable process represents a ``synchronous stream''.
+As such, our work extends the classical non-deterministic theory of timed (multi-clocked) process algebras~\cite{AndersenMen94,TPA,CleavelandLM97} for applications in deterministic synchronous programming.

+As a final remark, for the purposes of this paper, adding synchrony and determinism in process algebras, we are not (and indeed we do not need to be) interested in higher-order calculi, like e.g. the $\pi$-calculus~\cite{Milner1:PI,Milner2:PI}, where processes are \textit{first-class} objects, i.e. sent and received as a values, as in $a \out P \cseq Q$ and $a \inp x \cseq (x \cpar Q)$.

+For lack of space, four separate appendices will present (A) auxiliary results and (B) the full proofs; (C) a collection of more tricky examples; (D) how research towards determinacy for process algebras passes through literature and our speculations.

-In the next sections, we present the syntax, the structural operational semantics à la Plotkin, we set up all the definitions and the metatheory necessary to formally prove the claimed informal properties.
-For lack of space, three separate appendices will present how research towards determinism for process algebras pass through those above cite papers, a collection of more tricky examples, and the full proofs.
+\longshort{\version}{} {In the next sections, we present the syntax, the structural operational semantics à la Plotkin, we set up all the definitions and the metatheory necessary to formally prove the claimed informal properties. }